Charlesfox1/GGCW_GBDX_tools/README.md

 # GBDX_tools
-Tools developed in python for use on the digitalglobe GBDX platform
+Tools developed in python notebooks for use on the digitalglobe GBDX platform